wesbos/beginner-javascript-notes/notes/Module 9꞉ Gettin' Loopy.md

 ![](@attachment/Clipboard_2020-04-13-18-42-05.png) 9:52

 As you can see, the debugger is in paused state.
-We have access to the callstack, and it tells us we are in the function `logTopping`.
+We have access to the call stack, and it tells us we are in the function `logTopping`.

 Below that, the debugger tells us what the `topping` variable is equal to which is "Mushrooms", as well as the value of the `this` variable, which is equal to the Window.